TalSchreiber95/Convex-Hull-3d/README.md

-### Use appropriate compiler commands here and Run the program with input.txt as input
+### Use appropriate compiler commands here and Run the program with input1 (1).txt as input in ./main.py
-./main
 The program will read the points from ``` input1 (1).txt ``` (you can change it to other input files that in the project) and output the vertices and edges of the computed 3D convex hull.

 ## Assignment Notes